LukeSmithxyz/based.cooking/src/brigadeiro.md

 - One can of condensed milk.
 - Three or four spoons of chocolate powder or cocoa powder.
-- One spoon of butter (actual butter pls, no margerine!)
+- One spoon of butter (actual butter pls, no margarine!)

 ## Instructions:
 1. Add all the ingredients into a pan